 Discover Tummy Tuck Liposuction Advantages!

 An increasingly large amount of patients now opt for Tummy Tuck Liposuction procedures.
 The other advantage of using this method is that often less skin needs to be lifted and on the upper stomach this means less risk to the blood supply of the skin.
 If your looking to remove fat from the face, get a free consultation at Melbourne Tummy Tuck Liposuction clinic with Dr Lanzer.

 Can You Provide Me with Additional Tips for My Recovery?

 Generally, it is advisable to avoid hot showers that may cause vasodilatation and enhance bruising.
 Sometimes, patients do take Arnica tablets which are supplied by Dr Lanzer to help reduce the swelling.

 It is also important to wear a firm compression garment.
-Most surgeons perform the tummy tuck in the hospital, in which case patients do require an in-patient hospital stay following a tummy tuck.
+Most surgeons perform the tummy tuck surgery in the hospital, in which case patients do require an in-patient hospital stay following a tummy tuck.
 The lipo-tuck performed by Dr Lanzer is designed to be an outpatient procedure and can be done under local anaesthetic.
 Dr Lanzer would be happy to discuss alternatives with you at any time.

 During the recovery period of tummy tuck, Dr Lanzer does give patients oral antibiotics to take.
 It is better to be on antibiotics as prophylaxis prevention, than to have to take it afterwards when infection may start.
 It is advisable to keep active and move one’s legs as well to prevent deep clot formation.

-Dr Lanzer does apply a cuff stimulator to the legs to reduce the risk of clots.
+Dr Lanzer does apply a cuff stimulator to the legs to reduce the risk of blood clots.
 The majority of patients would take 2 weeks off from work and tend to take it easy and sit around.
 During this recovery period, Dr Lanzer does like to monitor and see his patients; this will be covered by the initial costs for the procedure.